-In general, termites create colonies around food sources.
-Because termites eat soft or rotting wood, they seek moist spaces.
-Homes, and the surrounding property, can accidentally create prime environments for termite colonies.
+In general, termites create colonies near sources of food.
+Because termites eat soft or rotting wood, they usually seek moist places or places where decayed wood is present.
+Homes and the surrounding property can become prime environments for termite colonies if wood is not treated or maintained.
 These situations encourage termites to move from their natural habitats into developed areas.

-Tree limbs and leaves that touch the roof attract termites to your home.
+Tree limbs and leaves that touch the roof can attract termites to your home.
 These branches give termites a pathway from the ground to your house.
 Regular tree trimming can dissuade termites from migrating to your roof.

 As leaves and twigs build up in your gutters, the excess moisture softens or rots your roof.
 These soft spots allow termites to penetrate your home.
 Clean gutters lower the opportunities for termites to invade by preventing a soft or rotting roof.

 Several key clues signal that termites may have created a colony in your home.
 Even if you don’t spot an actual termite, they could quickly and quietly damage your property.
 Although they may seem small, homeowners should immediately consult a professional upon finding any of the following signs of termites.